YenChengLai/ai-butler-python/README.en.md

 A Serverless LINE AI Bot built with Python, powered by **Google Gemini 3.0 Flash**.

 This project adopts the **Router-Agent-Skill** architecture pattern, separating "Intent Classification", "Parameter Parsing", and "Execution Logic" to achieve high stability and scalability.
+It also features automated scheduled reporting via GitHub Actions.

 ## ✨ Core Features